Arlodotexe/windows-interact/README.md

  What's changed:
  - Adjusted `Win.process.kill()` to allow killing by PID
- - Fixes to how `Win.PowerShell()` collects output with multiple commands
+ - LOTS of fixes to how `Win.PowerShell()` collects output and error with multiple commands

  What's next:
  - I'm working on a PowerShell session manager.
 It's pretty early, but it's already in use internally by Win.stopAudio().